We’ve Got Answers About CoRDS

 Patient & Family FAQ

 The goal of the CoRDS registry is to connect those affected by rare diseases with researchers who study rare diseases.
 The CoRDS registry is made up of data submitted by individuals with rare diseases or their caretakers.

 CoRDS provides a secure way for participants to share their data (with personally identifiable information removed) with researchers.
-If you have been diagnosed with a rare disease, a disease with unknown prevalence, or don’t yet have a diagnosis, you are invited to enroll in CoRDS by filling out the CoRDS Registry Form and then the CoRDS Informed Consent Form and Questionnaire.
+If you have been diagnosed with a rare disease, a disease with unknown prevalence, or don’t yet have a diagnosis, you are invited to enroll in CoRDS by filling out the CoRDS Activation Form and completing the questionnaire.